How To Install a VPN on a Router [All Major Brands]

 The next steps may differ depending on your chosen VPN provider.
 Bear in mind that before purchasing a subscription, you should ensure the VPN provider supports your router model.
 We use ExpressVPN because we have tested with every router brand on this page and confirmed successful connections.
 Afterward, follow the instructions below:

-- On the Belkin Admin dashboard, click “Internet” in the left sidebar, then navigate to the “PPTP” tab.
+- Click “Internet” in the left sidebar on the Belkin Admin dashboard, then navigate to the “PPTP” tab.

 - Under “PPTP Settings,” enter the username and password you use to log in to your VPN account.

 - Enter your PPTP server address into the “Service IP Address” field.
 You can find this on your ExpressVPN dashboard.

 - Set the “Connection ID” to “0,” “MTU” to “1400,” and “Type” to “Keep Connection.”